-A biomedical research laboratory based at the Broad Institute of MIT and Harvard, we integrate several approaches in pursuit of one overarching mission: to prevent and treat prion disease in our lifetime.
+A biomedical research laboratory based at the Broad Institute, we integrate several approaches in pursuit of one overarching mission: to prevent and treat prion disease in our lifetime.

 |